 Remote performance improvement plans (PIP)

 PIPs have a reputation as being the last stop to getting fired, and are too often used as leverage to do so.
 Remember the goal of a PIP is to help the employee overcome a rough patch, turn it around, and become an invested and productive member of the team.
-If you don’t do your due diligence first, then using a PIP is a sign of mismanagement of your organization.
+If you don’t do your due diligence first, then intentionally make it difficult to “pass”, you’re using a PIP just to fire someone and it’s a sign of unethical mismanagement of your organization.
+As managers it is our responsibility to make sure that our employees are set up for success.

 Do your due diligence first